Get Matched With Humanities and Art Programs

 Musician

-The average salary for a musician is $44,000 annually, though, of course, that doesn’t include the outliers like rock and country stars.
+The average salary for musicians and singers is $39.14 an hour, though, of course, this doesn't tell the whole story when you consider outliers like rock and country stars.

 Radio Broadcaster